Marc-B-Reynolds/Marc-B-Reynolds.github.io/_drafts/slerp.md

 $$

 \\
 This give a simple framework for computing errors which ignore the impact of floating-point computation.
-We can also stick with a two-dimensional model for performing empirical testing

-\\
 Given some approximation of slerp we can compute the function $T$ to correct to constant angular velocity:

 $$